Ending Energy Poverty

 The Crisis the World Ignores

 Energy poverty kills.
 Women and children breathing smoke from wood and charcoal fires suffer lung disease, eye damage, and premature death at rates that dwarf many diseases dominating global health headlines.
-A child doing homework by candlelight is not a quaint image.
-It is a development catastrophe, repeated hundreds of millions of times every night.

 More than 700 million people have no electricity at all.
 Billions more have access that is unreliable, unaffordable, or both.
 Without power, there are no refrigerated medicines, no functioning hospitals after dark, no productive factories, no air conditioning in a warming world, and no pathway out of poverty.
 Electrification is not one development goal among many.
 It is the precondition for all the others.